jeremyvan97/smolhand/README.md

 Before, we go any further, I would like to thank Yotaro Iwai, Williams Kwan and Jen Wen for being great teammates and making this a fun task.

 ## Disclaimer
 This project was a semester-long assessment of the subject MCEN30019 Mechatronics Systems Design at the University of Melbourne.
-If you are currently enrolled in this subject, I **STRONGLY** advise you to design your own arm, not just because of plagiarism, but it is because it is more enjoyable and more knowledgeable to design one yourself (trust me).
+If you are currently enrolled in this subject, I **STRONGLY** advise you to design your own arm, not just because of plagiarism, but because it is more enjoyable and more knowledgeable to design one yourself (trust me).

 ## Let's get started